pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # This value should be in the range (0 <= batch-import-ratio < 1).
 batch-import-ratio = 0.75

-# Local source data directory.
+# Local source data directory or the URL of the external storage.
 data-source-dir = "/data/my_database"
 # If no-schema is set to true, tidb-lightning assumes that the table skeletons
 # already exist on the target TiDB cluster, and will not execute the `CREATE